-Upon the consummation of this offering, Thomas Carbone shall be granted a non-qualified stock option under the Share Plan to subscribe for such number of ordinary shares as are equal to 4,500 Class A shares on an as-converted-to-ordinary-shares basis, at an exercise price per share equal to the offering price (referred to as the Stock Option).
+Upon the consummation of this offering, Thomas Carbone was granted a non-qualified stock option under the Share Plan to subscribe for such number of ordinary shares as are equal, pre the Share Conversion, Bonus Share Issuance and Share Split, to 4,500 Class A shares on an as-converted-to-ordinary-shares basis, at an exercise price per share equal to the initial public offering price (referred to in this paragraph as the Stock Option).
 Subject to Mr. Carbone's continuing employment with Forward Pharma USA, LLC, the Stock Option shall become exercisable with respect to 25% of the underlying ordinary shares on the earlier of (a) August 18, 2015 and (b) the first date following the consummation of this offering that the restrictions on the sale of ordinary shares lapse pursuant to the lock-up agreement between Mr. Carbone and the underwriters (referred to as the Stock Option Initial Vesting Date) and with respect to an additional 25% of the underlying ordinary shares on each of August 18, 2016, 2017 and 2018.
 Subject to Mr. Carbone's continuing employment, the Stock Option shall become vested and exercisable with respect to 100% of the underlying ordinary shares immediately prior to a change in control of the Company.
 The Stock Option will expire on the tenth anniversary of the stock option grant date.